-"NOTE THIS IS A GUIDE ONLY" Please ensure that your truck is the right size for the camper you have purchased.
+"NOTE: THIS IS A GUIDE ONLY".
+Please ensure that your truck is the right size for the camper you have purchased as this is solely the responsibility of the owner.

-The weight of your truck camper is stated on the camper's serial plate.
-This weight includes only the

-STANDARD EQUIPMENT, which is listed on the specification nameplate found inside the closet of your unit.
+The weight of your truck camper is stated on the camper's interior serial decal.
+This weight includes only the STANDARD EQUIPMENT, as listed on the specification decal found inside the closet of your unit.
+In addition, this label will also show the dry weight of your camper with all options as completed at the manufacturing facility.